On the characterization of Danielewski surfaces by their automorphism group: Root subgroups of non-toric -surfaces

-\begin{thm}[{\cite[Theorems~1.1 and 1.2]{liendo2018characterization}}] Let $S$ and $S'$ be normal surfaces with $S$ non-toric.
+\begin{theorem} Let $S$ and $S'$ be normal surfaces with $S$ non-toric.
 Assume that $\Aut(S)$ contains algebraic subgroups $T$ and $U$ isomorphic to $\GM$ and $\GA$, respectively.
-If there exists a group isomorphism $\varphi\colon \Aut(S)\rightarrow\Aut (S')$, then the following hold: \begin{enumerate} \item The image $\varphi(T)\subset\Aut(S')$ is an algebraic subgroup isomorphic to $\GM$. \item There exist root subgroups in $\Aut(S)$ and they are mapped to root subgroups preserving weights up to torus isomorphism. \item The surfaces $S$ and $S'$ are of the same dynamical type. \end{enumerate} \end{thm}
+Let $\varphi\colon \Aut(S)\rightarrow\Aut (S')$ be a group isomorphism, then the following hold: \begin{enumerate} \item The image $\varphi(T)\subset\Aut(S')$ is an algebraic subgroup isomorphic to $\GM$. \item There exist root subgroups in $\Aut(S)$ and they are mapped to root subgroups preserving weights, up to a torus isomorphism not depending on the root subgroup. \item The surfaces $S$ and $S'$ are of the same dynamical type. \end{enumerate} \end{theorem}